Glitchfer/KontaSan_FrontEnd_Project2/README.md

 Kontasan is a website-based POS application used to help cashier in managing orders.
 [More about Vue](https://vuejs.org/)

+## How To Login

+You can regsiter with dummy email to try the app, or use this account below if registered account not able to show the menu after login page.

+email: rey1234@gmail.com
+password: adaakudisini

 ## Built With

 [![Vue](https://img.shields.io/badge/Vue-v2.6.11-green)](https://github.com/vuejs/vue)